-In this period of high change and uncertainty, I find it’s important to revisit and update any multi-angle self-assessment the coachee has done to determine arcs/lines for coaching.
-Assuming they’re able to adequately attend to self-development and the undergirding of their social base, they may find it very helpful to consider all the roles they presently assume in life, and then choose those that seem to need the most attention (from the coachee’s perspective) in the next six months ahead.
+In this period of high change and uncertainty, I find it’s important to encourage my clients to occasionally revisit and update any multi-angle self-assessment they have done to determine arcs/lines for coaching.
+Assuming they’re able to adequately attend to self-development and the undergirding of their social base, they may find it very helpful to consider all the roles they presently assume in life, and then choose those they feel need the most attention in the next six months ahead.

 4. Typically, I’m pressing my coachee to dig in the fields of their relationships and networks and base of written and online resources to discover helpful ideas, approaches, trainings, best practices, etc. that might serve their needs or the needs of their team.
 Cohorts or communities of practice involving other leaders in a similar boat as our coachee can be a superb well of practical helps for leaders, and I’m often encouraging a given coachee to look well beyond their grassroots ideating for just-in-time resources within these circles.

-5. Finally, I’m finding that it’s really critically important to help our coachees adjust their metrics or how they measure success.
+5. Last (and certainly not least) of all, I’m finding that in this cultural moment it’s critically important to help our coachees adjust their metrics or how they measure success.
 And this applies to the setting of their formational goals (as per the six areas above), as well as those aspects of their social base and whatever else appears on their version(s) of the coaching wheel (vocational roles, sponsoring agencies growth categories, etc.).
 Of course, such measures of progress will need some serious reinterpreting or postponing during this pandemic.
 For many leaders, just getting through the week ahead intact is a win.
 So the progress horizon will be very short term, but I still recommend asking a given coachee what they would like to see happen in terms of critical priorities, followed by: “And how will you know you’re making progress?
 What signs would you expect to see to verify that?”

 In my experience, the setting of useful progress targets is not something the body of Christ does very well.
 We tend to set fuzzy or poorly discerned progress metrics, or we rely on supervising agencies or leaders to whom we report to set the metrics.
 As to the latter, sponsoring agencies do need to weigh in with their desired metrics, but the focus should be much more strongly skewed toward helping teams on the ground discern their own progress targets.